SimplyEly/Portfolio/README.md

 Welcome To My Portfolio

-// come and explore //
-// learn more about me //
+// have a look around and see what you think of how i coded my coding portfolio //

+Tech stack
+-node
+-bootstrap
+-tailwind